 How to Stay Healthy at Your Desk Job

-Office workers have come under the spotlight in recent years with warnings being issued to make changes because a sedentary lifestyle can lead to serious health issues.
+Office workers have come under the spotlight in recent years because a sedentary lifestyle can lead to serious health issues.

-But, just how do you stay healthy while working in an office, when for the majority of the day you’re chained to the desk and computer screen?
+But, just how do you stay healthy while working in an office?
+Let’s face it, the majority of the day you’re chained to the desk and computer screen.

 Take Regular Breaks

-If you’re working at a computer screen, and let’s face it if you sit at a desk you’ll be facing a monitor, you’re entitled to regular breaks throughout the day.
-This probably won’t mean stopping work altogether but moving away from the screen for five or ten minutes to do something else.
+If you’re working at a computer screen, you’re entitled to regular breaks throughout the day.
+This probably won’t mean stopping work altogether but moving away from the screen for five minutes to do something else.
 Ideally this should be every hour of constant work at a screen.

-If you’re unable to leave your desk, look away from the screen for a few minutes at regular intervals and refocus your eyes.
-Look at something in the distance, preferably out of the window if you have one and this will rest your eyes.
+If you’re unable to leave your desk, look away from the screen for a few minutes at regular intervals.
+This will refocus and rest your eyes.
+Look at something in the distance, preferably out of the window if you have one.
 Remember to blink regularly to avoid dry, tired eyes.